1. How to come up with ideas

 It’s the most frequently asked question: Where do you get your ideas from?
 Sometimes it can be something you see by chance.
 I saw a heavily tattooed woman with two small daughters in Central Park, and my own daughter Emma whispered that they looked like the sort of family I’d write about.
 That’s how I wrote The Illustrated Mum.

 Another gift was seeing photographs of children in my local newspaper, all needing foster parents – this gave me the idea for The Story of Tracy Beaker.
-Just occasionally other people give me ideas – talk about the Director of the Foundling Museum asking if I’d ever consider writing a book about a foundling child – that’s how Hetty Feather sprang to life.
+Just occasionally other people give me ideas – talk about the Director of the Foundling Museum asking if I’d ever considered writing a book about a foundling child – that’s how Hetty Feather sprang to life.
 Everyone gets their ideas in different ways

 2. How to create characters